codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 Attempting to resolve 1.0.4 from remote references...
 ```

-It can’t find it so it clones the referenced git repository `https://github.com/hoto/jenkins-shared-library.git` and checks out a commit tagged `1.0.4`:
+It can't find it so it clones the referenced git repository `https://github.com/hoto/jenkins-shared-library.git` and checks out a commit tagged `1.0.4`:

 ```
 git init /var/jenkins_home/workspace/050-shared-library-where-is-it-cloned@libs/jenkins-shared-library